corporate governance principles

 Commitment and Limits on Other Activities

-Generally, Directors shall limit the number of other corporate boards (excluding non-profit entities) on which they serve to four.
+Generally, Directors shall limit the number of other public company boards on which they serve to three.
 No member of the Company’s Audit Committee shall serve on the audit committee of more than two other companies.
-Directors shall advise the Chairman of the Board and the Chairman of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on another board of directors.
+Directors shall advise the Chairman of the Board and the Chairman of the Nominating and Corporate Governance Committee in advance of accepting an invitation to serve on the board of directors of another company.
 The CEO shall not serve on more than one public company board of directors in addition to the Company’s Board.

 The Board shall conduct an annual self-evaluation of its performance and the performance of the Committees.
 The evaluation shall be based on objective criteria including performance of the business, accomplishment of long-term strategic objectives, development of management, and the degree to which shareholder interests have been satisfied.
 IV.
 Compensation, Evaluation and Succession Planning for the CEO